 How you might feel

 You might feel scared or embarrassed about going to your doctor or nurse.
-You could be frightened of what they might say the problem is.
+Or you might feel frightened of what they would say the problem is.

 These feelings are normal and understandable.
 But the sooner a doctor treats the wound, the easier it is to control and the less effect it will have on your life.

 See your doctor as soon as possible if you think you might have an ulcerating tumour.
 Or you could see your practice nurse, nurse practitioner or symptom control nurse.